Seagull Scientific has been making “BarTender” software for over 30 years.

 Educating Developers on the Importance of UX

-How do breakpoints apply?
+How do responsive breakpoints apply?

 The Style Guide and Design System put in place works.